 In an article in the Jewish daily Forverts newspaper on May 8, 1923, entitled “The Negro Race Looks To Jews For Sympathy and Understanding,” Du Bois, a professor of economics and history at Atlanta University from 1896 to 1910, said the path to political inclusion hinged on adopting new ways of economic thinking.

 “They are the ones who are determined to keep black folk from developing talent and sharing in civilization.
-Not only do they not raise a hand to stop the discrimination, they even gently and politely in strict secrecy put their shoulders to the wheel and push it forward.”
+Not only do they not raise a hand to stop the discrimination, they even gently and politely, in strict secrecy, put their shoulders to the wheel and push it forward.”
 Du Bois said this in 1923.

 MLK Identifies the Same Problem

-As quoted in an article in The New Yorker by James Wood, “The Time of Your Life,” (May 20, 2019), King told a staff meeting of the Poor People’s Campaign in January 1968 that he “didn’t believe capitalism, as it was constructed, could meet the needs of poor people, and that what we might need to look at was a kind of socialism.”
+As quoted in an article in The New Yorker by James Wood, “The Time of Your Life” (May 20, 2019), King told a staff meeting of the Poor People’s Campaign in January 1968 that he “didn’t believe capitalism, as it was constructed, could meet the needs of poor people, and that what we might need to look at was a kind of socialism.”

 “…the really deep and basic race hatred in the United States is the matter of the educated and distinguished leaders of white civilization.”–W.E.B.
 Du Bois

 Since also King said capitalism has limitations.
-As a result, “we might need to look at was a kind of socialism.”
+As a result, “we might need to look at a kind of socialism.”

 The economic situation for blacks and Hispanics remains dismal, and an increasing number of whites remains dismal.
-One dire estimate from the Corporation for Enterprise Development and Institute for Policy Studies, found in a 2016 study that “if average Black family wealth continues to grow at the same pace it has over the past three decades, it would take Black families 228 years to amass the same amount of wealth White families [had in 2013].
+One dire estimate from the Corporation for Enterprise Development and Institute for Policy Studies found in a 2016 study that “if average Black family wealth continues to grow at the same pace it has over the past three decades, it would take Black families 228 years to amass the same amount of wealth White families [had in 2013].
 That’s just 17 years shorter than the 245 years of slavery in this country.
-For the average Latino family, it would take 84 years to amass the same amount of wealth White families [had in 2013]—that’s the year 2097.”
+For the average Latino family, it would take 84 years to amass the same wealth White families [had in 2013]—that’s the year 2097.”

 In other words, if your ancestors did not make the money, chances are you won’t have much, if anything, to inherit.
-That seems to be the case today, 96 years after the Du Bois’ interview.
+That seems to be the case today, 96 years after the Du Bois interview.

 Obama Did Not Help the Situation

-Another study by the National Asset Scorecard for Communities of Color found “Blacks with some college education have higher unemployment rates than whites who never finished high school.”
+Another study by the National Asset Scorecard for Communities of Color found that “Blacks with some college education have higher unemployment rates than whites who never finished high school.”

 Worse, “at each level of education, the black rate of unemployment is twice as high as the white rate.
 Moreover, the relative economic position on virtually all indicators, including the racial unemployment rate gap, has not improved since the passage of the Civil Rights Act of 1964.”